Can’t Upload Photos to Facebook: ‘Something Went Wrong’ Error

 Photo two: “Something went wrong.”
 Alright, maybe the file’s corrupted?

-Photo three through fifteen: “Something went wrong” every single time!
+Photo three through fifteen: “Something went wrong” EVERY SINGLE TIME!

 And here’s the kicker – I uploaded the EXACT SAME PHOTO to Instagram, Twitter, and LinkedIn without a single issue.
 But Facebook?
-Acting like I was trying to upload classified government documents or somethign.
+Acting like I was trying to upload classified government documents or something.

 After two hours of rage-Googling and watching my deadline fly by, I finally figured out what was causing it.
 And you know what?
 It wasn’t even Facebook’s fault!
 (Well, not entirely…)